StateSmith/StateSmith/docs/index.md

 </table>

- 2. run `statesmith light.puml`
+ 2. Run `statesmith lightbulb.puml`.
- 3. add the resulting state machine code to your C, C++, C#, Java, JavaScript, or TypeScript app.
+ 3. Add the resulting state machine code to your C, C++, C#, Java, JavaScript, or TypeScript app.

 Learn more in our [Quickstart](https://emmby.github.io/StateSmith/quickstart/) tutorial.